liferay/liferay-ckeditor/README.md

 ## Publishing

-After successfully building and testingyou can publish to NPM.
+After successfully building and testing you can publish to NPM.

 ```sh
 # Confirm that worktree is clean and up-to-date.